Applies from Tue 7 Oct 2014, 1.53pm. Last reviewed: Thu 28 Apr 2022, 3.34pm.

-Closed areas: Parts of Sugarloaf State Conservation Area are closed to the public
+Closed areas: Parts of Sugarloaf State Conservation Area closed

 Parts of Sugarloaf State Conservation Area are closed for approved underground mining operations.
-The affected areas (see map) have been closed to protect visitor safety because they are subject to subsidence and remediation activities from the mining operations.
+The affected areas (see map) have been closed to protect visitor safety, because they're subject to subsidence and remediation activities from the mining operations.

-The Great North Walk remains open.
+Great North walk remains open.
 An update will be provided should this situation change.

-Visitors to the park are asked to be aware of subsidence and pollution incidents that took place in this in 2013, which were greater than what was expected from normal mining operations.
-They included a cliff fall in the north, and a subsidence and grout leak incident in the central part of Sugarloaf State Conservation Area.
-Further details can be found on the Office of Environment and Heritage website.
+If you're visiting the park, please be aware of subsidence and pollution incidents that took place in 2013, which were greater than what was expected from normal mining operations.
+These included a cliff fall in the north, and a subsidence and grout leak incident in the central part of Sugarloaf State Conservation Area.

 If you're planning to visit the park during this time, please stay on formed tracks and trails and observe all barriers, warning signs and safety messages.
 Areas subject to possible cliff fall or subsidence in both areas of the park are clearly marked.